 So we sit silently and watch the visitors: Red cardinals swoop between tall pines in parabolic curves; goldfinches chivvy each other from tables; and, closest to us, where Doris has hung feeders, hummingbirds descend through the air, wings fizzing, nosing out the best way to approach the water.

 Fred reads the Charlotte Observer, whose front page today does nothing to dispel the Southern stereotypes I arrived with.
 There’s a lead story on a kid who held up his school bus with guns from his grandfather’s cache; a scare headline about gay clergy; and, further down the page, news that the state senate is introducing stricter abortion laws.
 We talk a little politics.
-Fred’s views on President Obama are simply and strongly felt: “I can’t stand that man.”
+Fred’s views on Barack Obama are simply and strongly felt: “I can’t stand that man.”
 When he grumbles that Obama probably wasn’t even born in America, there’s a mischievous look on his face—you can’t always tell when Fred is joking.
 Still, he seems serious when he tells me that Fox is the only news channel that talks sense, and that Muslims are trying to take over America “through procreation.”

 It’s the great paradox of the South, the way it can combine hospitality and hostility.
 Fred is a welcoming, caring man who thinks nothing of inviting someone he’s never met face-to-face into his home and showering her with generosity.
 And yet, even in this haven of suburban peace and prosperity, there is a fear that outsiders will threaten the way of life.
 Every household has its gun—and even little old ladies, Fred tells me with a wink, carry pistols in their purses.